Exploring Quilting Styles: Traditional, Modern, and Art Quilts

 Fabrics

-Modern quilts often feature solid or near-solid fabrics in vibrant colors to create a bold visual impact.
-Geometric prints, graphic patterns, and contemporary designs are commonly used to add interest and depth to modern quilt compositions.
+Modern quilts often feature solid cotton fabric or near‑solid fabrics in vibrant colors to create a bold visual impact.
+Geometric fabric, graphic fabric, and other contemporary designs are commonly used to add interest and depth to modern quilt compositions.

 Art Quilts